-This is a hot spinach artichoke dip and I like to it with toasted slices of baguette.
+This is a hot spinach artichoke dip and I like to it with crostini.
 It’s also great with crackers, chunks of sourdough bread or even tortilla chips!

 If you happen to have flour tortillas on hand, they make great dippers once baked in the oven!
 Lightly brush them with olive oil (or melted butter) and season them with a pinch of salt and garlic powder.
 Bake at 350°F 8-10 minutes or until lightly browned and crisp.